colinmcglynn/tyk-docs/tyk-docs/content/advanced-configuration/integrate/sso/dashboard-login-okta-tib.md

 ### <a name="sso"></a>SSO login into the dashboard via a login page
    You will need to:
 	- set up a web server with a login page and a form for `user` and `password`
-	- Update `tyk_analytics.conf` to redirect logins to that url Explicit details are in [steps 6-7](https://tyk.io/docs/integrate/3rd-party-identity-providers/dashboard-login-ldap-tib/#6-create-a-login-page)
+	- Update `tyk_analytics.conf` to redirect logins to that URL Explicit details are in [steps 6-7](/docs/advanced-configuration/integrate/sso/dashboard-login-ldap-tib/#6-create-a-login-page)

 ### <a name="mfa-support"></a> Multi-Factor-Authentication (MFA) Support
    MFA works out-of-the-box in Tyk since luckily Okta supports it. you would need to add it to the configuration of the account holder.
 Under `Security --> Multifactor --> Factor types` you can choose the types you want.
 For instance I chose Google Authenticator.